huynguy-db/arcion-docs/content/docs/targets/target-setup/databricks/databricks-azure.md

 ## VI.
 Configure mapper file (optional)
 If you want to define data mapping from your source to Azure Databricks, specify the mapping rules in the mapper file.
 For more information on how to define the mapping rules and run Replicant CLI with the mapper file, see [Mapper configuration]({{< ref "docs/targets/configuration-files/mapper-reference" >}}) and [Mapper configuration in Databricks]({{< ref "docs/targets/configuration-files/mapper-reference#mapper-configuration-in-databricks" >}}).

 ## VII.
-Set up Applier Configuration
+Set up Applier configuration

 1. From `$REPLICANT_HOME`, navigate to the applier configuration file:
     ```BASH